dawdad/ansible-playbooks/README.md

 </code>

 use the new playbook for ansible playbook
-<code>ansible-playbook playall.yml -i ~/.ansible/hosts -K<code>
+<code>ansible-playbook playall.yml -i ~/.ansible/hosts -K</code>

 ! you need to setup the variables in group_vars/all.yml before use the playbooks !

 <h2>00-user-create.yml</h2>